 The YDB impact event hypothesis is a good example of how science works.
 In 2007 Firestone and colleagues at multiple institutions proposed the YDB impact in a high-profile journal (PNAS).
 At the time they said that their ideas could explain some strange features of the YDB that other researches had reported.
 Nonetheless, to propose that there was a massive semi-global scale catastrophe that either directly or indirectly resulted in the extinction of hundreds of species and changed the climate of the whole globe for hundreds of years after was a radical idea flying in the face of several other popular hypotheses for similar observations (eg. extinction, soil profile changes, climate change, nearby supernova explosion).

 Any new and radical idea should not expect to be suddenly accepted by everyone and it wasn’t.
 In the years after 2007, multiple papers in high-profile journals by well-known scientists came out criticizing the conclusions of Firestone.
 Some said that they couldn’t find the spherules and other reported that there were other possible explanations for the presence spherules, nanodiamonds, plant ash and iridium.
-Today, there is still much disagreement in the scientific community about the what caused the YDB line, how much the climate changed, and what was the cause of the extinction of many species at this time.
-What is NOT of any debate is that there is a boundary line found all over the world in sediments of this age, that the age of this line is the same everywhere and that the last known appearance of many lineages of large animals is right below this line.
+Today, there is still considerable disagreement in the scientific community about the what caused the YDB line, how much the climate changed, and what caused the extinction of many species at this time.
+What is NOT of any debate is that there is a boundary line found all over the northern hemisphere in sediments of this age, that the age of this line is the same everywhere and that the last known appearance of many lineages of large animals is right below this line.
 These are the facts of the case, it is the interpretation of the facts that are debated.

 What we see here is science in action.
 Ideas (hypotheses) are proposed to explain some observations, other critique that idea.
 Over time more evidence is gathered and it will either continue to support the impact thesis or suggest that it has little merit.
 With this most recent report of extensive studies of YDB sites, the evidence in support of an impact event looks much stronger than it did before.
 Other will now try to find other ways to explain this data.
 It should be very interesting to follow the debate over the next few years to see if eventually most scientists are won over by this evidence or if some new evidence will come to light that better explains these strange features of the YDB.
 If not the YDB impact hypothesis will gain even more strength and support in the scientific community.
 Sometimes scientific consensus can take a long time to form but theories that lack data will not stand the test of time.
 Stay tuned…